complight/complight.github.io/docs/teaching/comp0160_perception_and_interfaces.md

 :octicons-paste-16: [Slides (Invitation required)]()

+This lecture focuses on integrating various kinds of sensory information to the next generation displays.

 ???
 Details
     **Summary:**
     In this course, students will learn about sensors and their integration into modern display systems such as Virtual and Augmented Reality near-eye displays and three-dimensional displays.